 Pesto Portobello Mushroom Burgers

 Our last portobello mushroom recipe from Half Baked Harvest once again uses the vegetable in a burger, and it's so tasty that you won't be able to resist it.
 Gerard uses fresh basil and mozzarella cheese alongside pine nuts, garlic, and roasted tomatoes for a colorful display between two slices of her parmesan garlic zucchini whole wheat focaccia buns.
 It'll feel and taste decadent, and sometimes, that's exactly what you need.

 Keep in mind: "The toppings make the burgers," Gerard continues.
 "The melty fresh mozzarella, fresh basil pesto, and the marinated roasted tomatoes are incredible.

 Portobello Mushroom Galette

 Jessica Merchant at How Sweet Eats serves up a savory galette with this recipe, which features portobellos among mixed mushrooms, minced garlic, thyme, and a combination of cheeses including mascarpone, parmesan, and gruyere.
-All is added to the center of a freshly made crust and baked until golden.
+All are added to the center of a freshly made crust and baked until golden.
 Trust us, you won't be able to have just one serving.

 Keep in mind: "This dough makes enough for two galette crusts, so you can either separate it into two sections now or separate it after it's been refrigerated," Merchant says.
 "Refrigerate the dough for 30 minutes."